na-na-hi/renget/archive/mkyze5fa.md

 ==Sen is, simply put, a once in a generation genius.
 An incredible talent for mindfulness, evaluation and a perfect memory have allowed her to become well-read on dozens of academic topics despite her age.
 Though this talent does not extend to a majority of ninja arts - she holds no more affinity for taijutsu, ninjutsu or genjutsu than the average Genin - she is intimately familiar with academic theory, strategy and, perhaps most importantly, how to rapidly learn and adapt her own thinking to suit the situation.==

 **Drawbacks**
-Emotional Weakness (Failure)
+Emotional Weakness
+Instability

 ==Operation Laughing Dragon, a mission where Sen lost both her mentor and fellow team members, has utterly destroyed the Genin.
 She remembers the event perfectly, down to the smallest detail, and is keenly aware of her failures as the team's Information Operative in retrospect.
 Believing her own incompetence to be the source of her companions' deaths, she has become crippled by self-doubt, self-loathing and an obsession with her own failures, leading to various coping mechanisms and an unhealthy, flagellatory mindset.
-Though she is capable of hiding these cracks in her psyche in most cases, those that know her most closely understand that, while insistent on helping others, she has almost completely given up on herself.==
+Though she is capable of hiding these cracks in her psyche in most cases, those that know her most closely understand that, while insistent on helping others, she has almost completely given up on herself.
+Her attempts at compartmentalization, coupled with her inability to forget, have begun expressing themselves through the Snowclad Watcher - an 'other self,' used as a psychological coping mechanism that exists only to intrusively remind her of the thoughts she'd rather never had, constantly pressuring her towards darker outlooks.==

 **Chakra Natures**
-Wind

-==Though Sen does not possess a significant number of elemental jutsu, her preference towards the wind style was made evident shortly after graduating from the academy.
-What few D-Class ninjutsu she can utilize are invariably of this style, leaving her at a disadvantage against those who can utilize fire, but with an edge over those who focus on lightning.==
+Yin

+==Sen does not possess any real affinity for elemental jutsu - her temperament is instead better suited to the manipulation of mental energy, which she possesses an abundance of from her talents and background.
+This lends her well to the arts of the Sensor and Communicator, but leaves her largely without any Nijutsu to speak of in combat.==

 **Basic Jutsu**
 Espionage 3